toddkitta/CortanaIntelligenceSuiteWorkshopManual/05 Exercise 5 - Summarize Data Using HDInsight Spark.md

 ## Task 1: Summarize Delays by Airport

-1. Navigate to the blade for your Spark Cluster in the Azure Portal.
+1. Navigate to the blade for your Spark cluster in the Azure Portal.
+An easy way to find your Spark cluster is to navigate to the resource group you created during the workshop setup using the Resource Group item on the leftmost navigation area in the portal.
+Once you select your resource group you will see all of the resources that were created for the workshop (including the Spark cluster).
 1. In the Quick Links section, click **Cluster Dashboards**.

     ![Screenshot](images/summarize_delays_by_airport_1.png)